Environmental Justice

 The Map

-The FPA Team working with partners developed a new map of Birmingham that shows where in the city all these compound issues are being felt most acutely.
-This then provides a very useful new baseline from which to develop an evidence-based approach to levelling-up.
+During the Future Parks Accelerator project BCC worked with partners developed a new map of Birmingham that shows where in the city all these compound issues are being most acutely felt.
+This then provides a very useful baseline from which to develop an evidence-based approach to levelling-up.

 In between are light green 0.24 – 0.28 yellow 0.29 – 0.33 and orange 0.34 – 0.38 wards